 We are on that mailing list because there's always stuff which you shouldn't be missing.

-We've addressed quite a lot of "Web design blog" types using our WordPress links, but we haven't addressed WordPress developers much on our list.
+So far, we haven't addressed WordPress developers much on our list.

 Of course, some of you are going to be doing professional WordPress development.
 Tom McFarlin is the guy to follow to get a good perspective on professional WordPress development.
 He speaks about WordPress but from a hardcore techy perspective.